robertwayne/bufferfish/README.md

 ### /rust/bufferfish

-`bufferfish` is a re-export of the other crates, as well as a `generate` function for use in `build.rs` files in order to generate TypeScript definitions from your Rust packet ID type.
+`bufferfish` is a re-export of the other crates.
+It also includes the TypeScript codegen compiler and the generate function to interact with it.
 This is what users will interact with directly.
 General tests also live here.

 ### /rust/bufferfish-derive

-`bufferfish_derive` is where the proc macro code for the `#[derive(Encode)]` and `#[derive(Decode)]` macros live.
-These annotations implement `Encodable` and `Decodable` - respectively - for the annotated type.
+`bufferfish_derive` is where the proc macros for the `#[derive(Encode)]` and `#[derive(Decode)]` macros live.
+These annotations implement `Encodable` and `Decodable` - respectively - for the annotated types.

 ### /rust/bufferfish-core